AntelopeIO/antler-proj/docs/usecases.md

 description of the internal process of loading information about the project into a project tree for following processing in other algorithms.

-- Before start to execute most of the commands full information about the project from all project.yaml files must be loaded to a tree of dependencies corresponding to their relations.
+- Before executing most commands, full information about the project must be loaded into a tree of dependencies that corresponds to their relationships.
+This information should be taken from all project.yaml files.

 - The tree of the project should be built in memory from the local project files placed in the project directory tree.